 The dry, split-open, splayed husks hanging from hosta stalks (shame on me, even weekend gardeners pull out hosta stalks) really do look like rows of caps for pixies, with black angular seeds poking out like unruly locks.

 Distinctive, diminutive seed capsules of clethra that cling to stems through winter could be cups for pixie ambrosia (except they are already stuffed with seeds).

-Now that blooms are have faded, seed heads clustered in umbels on plants like Joepyeweed and sedum, could be parasols for mice.
+Now that blooms have faded, seed heads that are clustered in umbels on plants like Joepyeweed and sedum, could be parasols for mice.
 No wonder there are so many tales of wee folk in the woods.

 Honeycombed cells that remain on stems of monarda still retain their signature pungence.
 The familiar sweet gum fruits that crunch under foot and make spikey holiday decorations could be space ships landed from some alien micro-world.